Hierarchical Evaluation of Software Design Capabilities of Large Language Models of Code: Methodology

 \subsection{Raw Data Collection}

-This step consists of collecting a list of open-source Java projects that will be used to generate samples related to cohesion and coupling.
+In this step, we collect a list of open-source Java projects that will be used to generate samples related to cohesion and coupling.
 We focus on Java given its object-oriented nature, which makes it ideal for studying coupling and cohesion in addition to its wide adoption~\cite{StackOverflow2025Survey, TIOBE2025Sep}.
-We use the SEART tool~\cite{Dabic2021} to select repositories that meet the following criteria: a star count of $1K$ or more as an indication of usefulness, a minimum of $1K$ commits as a filter of maturity, non-forked, have a maximum of $150K$ lines of code to keep the processing times reasonable, and actively maintained by specifying the latest commit date to be of the month during which the study is conducted.
+We use the SEART tool~\cite{Dabic2021} to select repositories that meet the following criteria: a star count of $1K$ or more as a proxy of usefulness, a minimum of $1K$ commits as a filter of maturity, non-forked, have a maximum of $150K$ lines of code to keep the processing times reasonable, and actively maintained by specifying the latest commit date to be of the month during which the study is conducted, as done in similar works~\cite{Avelino2019, Zerouali2025}.
 We discard the repositories that have build/compilation issues.
 After preprocessing, we obtain a list of $210$ repositories.